-CJC101 Introduction to Criminal Justice (3 credits)
+CJC101 Introduction to Criminal Justice

 This course focuses on the purpose and function of the criminal justice system and how it functions in society.
 Course content covers criminal behavior and the justice system, police functions and the role of law enforcement, legal aspects of criminal justice and the courts, corrections, and juvenile justice.
+Instructional Hours: 3 Prerequisite: ENG090 Offered FALL and SPRING semesters

-CJC105 Introduction to Law Enforcement (3 credits)
+CJC105 Introduction to Law Enforcement